Metamathematics of Algorithmic Composition: Introduction

+An iterated function system (IFS) is a Hutchinson operator, a set of contractive affine transformations, each of which is applied to transform an initial set; the union of these transformations becomes the initial set for the next iteration.
+Iterating the operator upon \emph{any} initial set takes that set to the \emph{same} fixed point, which is a fractal \citep{barnsley1985iterated, barnsley1993}.
+The Collage Theorem proves that an IFS can approximate any set as closely as desired \citep{barnsley1989fractal, barnsley1993}.
+Therefore this method is \emph{compositionally universal} \citep{obsessed, gogins2023scoregraphs}: it can generate, as closely as one likes, any finite score.

+It is also possible to generate a parametric map of any subset of IFSs, but as Hutchinson operators have more than two parameters, generating a parametric map (an analogue of the plot of the Mandelbrot set) for dozens or hundreds of parameters requires the use of a Hilbert index, which maps points in an $N$-dimensional space, such as a plane, cube, or hypercube, to a 1- or 2-dimensional sequence of numbers \citep{patrick1968mapping}.

-To determine the Hilbert index of a specific point in the $N$-dimensional space, start with the largest cell that contains the point, level $j = 0$.
-Then, working in arithmetic to the base $N$, subdivide that cell into $N$ sub-cells for level 1, and select the sub-cell that contains the point.
+There is one dimension for each IFS parameter.
+The index is constructed so that neighboring points in the $N$-dimensional space usually have neighboring entries in the 1- or 2-dimensional index.
+The key idea is to recursively subdivide the $N$-dimensional space into smaller planes, cubes, or hypercubes, called cells.
+Each cell is assigned a unique index based on its position within the overall space.
+Subdivision continues recursively until a desired level of detail is reached.
+To determine the Hilbert index of a specific point in the $N$-dimensional space, start with the largest cell containing the point, level $j = 0$.
+Then, working in arithmetic to the base $N$, subdivide that cell into $N$ sub-cells for level 1, and select the sub-cell containing the point.
 If it is the $kth$ sub-cell at level $j$, then add $((k + 1)/N)^{-j}$ to the index.
 Repeat this process recursively until the smallest cell containing the point is reached.
 The index of that cell is the Hilbert index for the point.

-Hilbert indices work because all metric spaces have the same cardinality; therefore, there is always a one-to-one mapping between points in any $N$-dimensional space and points on the real line or complex plane.
+Hilbert indices work because all metric spaces in $\mathbb{R}^n$ have the same cardinality; hence there is always a one-to-one mapping between points in any $N$-dimensional space and points on the line or, more usefully, the plane.
+The plot of the IFS is translated to a score in much the same way as for the plot of a Julia set.

-Here, the $N$-dimensional space consists of points defined by the $N$ parameters of some compositional algorithm, and the index consists of complex numbers in some subset of the complex plane.

-In my experience to date, computing parametric maps quickly becomes \emph{computationally intractable}.
-This is not because of the indexing, but because of the time required to evaluate all the \textbf{pieces} for each point in the index.
-The algorithms that I have used rely on recursive subdivision of the problem, where nodes at each level of recursion perform about the same amount of work.
-It then follows from the master theorem of algorithmic analysis \parencite{bentley1980general, drmota2013master} that the run time for computing a parametric map of such an algorithm is $O(n)$, which is linear time.
-Looking up the set of parameters for a given point in the map, however, is only $O(log\ n)$ or, for multi-dimensional searches, $O(n^{c}), 0 < c < 1$. \end{description}

-I have now added to my list of mathematical things with fundamental implications for algorithmic composition: